lab-cosmo/chemiscope/docs/src/embedding.rst

 - `Chemiscope.EnvironmentInfo <EnvironmentInfo_>`_
 - `Chemiscope.EnvironmentIndexer <EnvironmentIndexer_>`_

-Partial builds are also available, in particular ``jsmol-widget.min.js`` which only contains code related to `Chemiscope.JSmolWidget <JSmolWidget_>`_, making the minified JavaScript file much smaller.
-Other partial builds containing only part of chemiscope can be added upon request.
+Partial builds are also available, in particular ``molecule-viewer.min.js`` which only contains code related to `Chemiscope.MoleculeViewer
+<MoleculeViewer_>`_, making the minified JavaScript file much smaller.
+Other
+partial builds containing only part of chemiscope can be added upon request.

 .. _DefaultVisualizer: api/classes/main.defaultvisualizer.html
 .. _addWarningHandler: api/modules/utils.html#addwarninghandler-1